Zeralm/Final/README.md

 Here is a list of its contents:

   seleCrawl.py - An ethical tool that accesses Twitter and analyzes user-generated content in situ as explicitly allowed in Twitter's Terms of Use under the denomination of crawling, complying with the necessary specifications.
+[More details here][1].

   storage.py - A module used for facilitating the access to the local thematic database ThesisDatabase.db.